SemVer Is Not About You

 limes

-, which is a bit of a more niche product, and so hasn’t seen upgrade for about a year. -
+, which is a bit of a more niche product, and so hasn’t seen an upgrade for about a year. -

 And we also use the same pool of